AIGeekProgrammer/MiscellaneousAI/README.md

 <b>Data Preparation with PyTorch</b><br>
 This code was written for the purpose of a blog post (https://aigeekprogrammer.com/data-preparation-with-dataset-and-dataloader-in-pytorch/)
 It show how we can use PyTorch to load and serve data for machine learning.

+<b>Fine-tuning Large Language Model using PEFT/LoRA and quantization techniques</b><br>
+This code was written for the purpose of a blog post (English version: TBD, Polish version: https://aigeekprogrammer.com/pl/llm-fine-tuning-lora-peft-kwantyzacja-google-colab/)
+It shows how we can fine-tune LLM - here RedPajama INCITE Chat 3B - using PEFT/LoRA and quantization techniques.

 <b>Linear Regression</b><br>
 Simple case of linear regression using PyTorch and artificially generated data